ioBroker/ioBroker.influxdb/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (Marc-Berg) Allowed the self signed certificates using "test connection" button
-* (Marc-Berg) The deletion of data from DB was ipmlemented for V2
+* (Marc-Berg) The deletion of data from DB was implemented for V2

 ### 3.2.0 (2022-09-19)
 * (Apollon77) Adjust cache file to be different per instance when having multiple instances